rackerlabs/support-how-to/content/general/change-to-new-primary-contact.md

 product_url: undefined
 ---

+The primary contact for an account must be an active user.
+You can update the primary contact by using one of the following methods:

 If you are the current primary contact for your account, you can update the primary contact by selecting and editing the **Primary Contact Information** section in the [Cloud Control Panel](https://login.rackspace.com), or if you're a dedicated customer, the [MyRackspace Control Panel](https://login.rackspace.com).

 If you are not the primary contact, you must fill out the **Primary